Nardopay2025/nardopay/PESEPAY_TESTING.md

 Once testing is successful:

-1. Update encryption implementation if needed
+1. **Verify Encryption Implementation**
+   - Confirm encryption/decryption works correctly with Pesepay
+   - If issues persist, compare with Pesepay SDK and adjust algorithm if needed

+2. **Update API Endpoints**
+   - Replace placeholder URLs with actual Pesepay endpoints
+   - Verify sandbox and production URLs are correct
+   - Update all edge functions consistently

+3. **Verify Authentication Method**
+   - Confirm if Pesepay uses token-based auth or direct Integration Key
+   - Update all functions to use the correct authentication method
-2. Remove any debug/fallback code
+   - Remove unused authentication code if not needed

+4. **Production Readiness**
-3. Configure production credentials
+   - Configure production credentials
-4. Set environment to "production"
+   - Set environment to "production" in database
-5. Test with small real payment
+   - Test with small real payment first
-6. Monitor for first few transactions
+   - Monitor logs for first few transactions
-7. Set up monitoring/alerts
+   - Set up monitoring/alerts for payment failures

+5. **Documentation**
+   - Update any custom configurations
+   - Document any deviations from standard implementation
+   - Keep notes on encryption algorithm if different from standard